monarch-initiative/oai-plugin-evals/README.md

 # oai-plugin-evals

 Evaluations for the Monarch OpenAI Plugin/Monarch Assistant against benchmarks.
+Work in progress: set OPENAI_API_KEY in `.env`, and run `make`.
+Currently only tests the disease -> gene association test from the GeneTuring benchmark, using an automated evaluation of agent answers provided by a `DiseaseGenesEvalAgent`.

 # Acknowledgements